 - Overdraft Privilege (As a last resort to qualified members) - $30.00 overdraft fee per item

-Overdraft Protection services apply to all types of transactions and may help protect your account from being overdrawn by automatically transferring funds to your checking account from another account or line of credit you may have at Viriva, for a fee and/or finance charge.
+Overdraft protection services apply to all transactions and may help prevent overdrafts by automatically transferring funds to your checking account from another account or line of credit you may have at Viriva for a fee or finance charge.
 Please note that overdraft lines of credit are subject to credit approval.

-Viriva may provide you a specific Overdraft Privilege limit depending on the type of account you have.
-You will receive a letter approximately 30 days after account opening, for consumer accounts, or after 60 days, for business accounts, informing you that Overdraft Privilege has been activated on your account.
+You will receive a letter approximately 30 days after you open a consumer checking account, or after 60 days for business accounts, informing you that Overdraft Privilege has been activated on your account.
 You do not have Overdraft Privilege until you receive this notification.

 When Overdraft Privilege is used, the Overdraft Fee of $30.00 will be imposed for overdrafts created by checks, ACH, point-of-sale, ATM withdrawals, in-person withdrawals, or by other electronic means.
 If multiple items overdraw your account on the same day, each item will be assessed the appropriate fee.
 This is a lower fee than Viriva charges for items returned to the payee due to insufficient funds.